project-arcana/typed-geometry/docs/Objects.md

 * `closest_points` for many object-object combinations
 * `contains` for many object-object combinations
 * `intersects` for many object-object combinations

+Optional functions that only make sense for some objects:

 * `coordinates`
+* `signed_distance` same as `distance` but signed.
+Makes sense for hull objects with well defined inside-outside such as `plane`.